 When you think about building your Landscaping business, there’s one thing that comes to mind above all else; clients.
-New clients are your lifeblood, and discovering ways to acquire them is the top reason landscaping pros turn to the internet for marketing and advertising.
+New clients are your lifeblood, and finding ways to acquire them is the top reason landscaping pros turn to the internet for marketing and advertising.
 But what’s the best way to track down new clients?
 The answer might have more to do with looking back than looking forward.

 Word of Mouth, on SteroidsWord of mouth recommendations have always carried a lot of weight.
 And today, with the rise of a globally connected, internet savvy population, public comments, recommendations, and reviews have become a lead influencer in which services and professionals attract new business.
 According to a a 2014 study by BrightLocal, up to 88% of people read customer reviews when researching a company or service.
-These numbers vary somewhat by industry, but are increasing fast across all sectors.
+These numbers vary a bit by industry, but are increasing fast across all sectors.

 Consumers Trust One AnotherThe level of trust clients place in online reviews is growing steadily.
-For a typical shopper today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
+For a typical consumer today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
-According to BazaarVoice, customers trust reviews by other customers up to 12-times more than marketing materials created by a company.
+According to BazaarVoice, customers trust reviews by other customers up to 12-times more than marketing materials created by a site.

 How to Handle Bad ReviewsNot all customer interactions will be perfect, and not all reviews will be created equal.
 So how should you respond when a furious review shows up on your website or Twitter?
 Keep in mind, a sour taste is more memorable than a sweet one, and people are much more likely to post reviews about a bad experience than a good one.
 First step, relax.
 Many unhappy customers can be placated by a little tender love and care.
 Get in touch, diagnose the problem, and do your best to make things right.
 Many people are willing to change not just their opinion, but also their public reviews, if you meet them halfway.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
-This is a opportunity to show future prospective customers exactly how to respond when the going gets tough.
+This is a chance to show future prospective customers exactly how to respond when the going gets tough.
 Sometimes, a rocky review can give you the footing to explain more about your operation, values, and offers.

-Some Easy StepsHere are some easy steps to start collecting and leveraging reviews from your clients, today.
+Some Straightforward StepsHere are some easy steps to start collecting and leveraging reviews from your customers, today.
 1) Get on Yelp!
 Create a profile for you landscaping company.
 And link to if from your website with some pretty social media icons.
 2) Add a survey or feedback form to your invoicing, to identify happy customers who might be willing to write a review.
 3) Include your best reviews publicly on your homepage as part of the first impression for new customers.
 4) Use a free review plugin to capture new reviews right on your website.
 5) Connect with customers on social media like Facebook, Twitter, and LinkedIn, and when you have established a good rapport, consider asking for a recommendation or review.